Complicated Growing Use of Fake Syrian Passports

 - A Moroccan man wanted for ISIS terrorist-related activities was arrested by police in Germany who was living at a refugee centre.
 He used a fake Syrian passport to enter the EU as an alleged Syrian refugee.
 He was on an Interpol terrorist wanted list.

-- Refugees in Turkey and who have made it to the EU readily admit that they used or bought fake ID to travel and apply for refugee protection, and refugee financial support.
+- Some refugees readily admit that they used or bought fake ID to travel and apply for refugee protection, and refugee financial support.

 - Several journalists in the Middle East have reported being able to easily buy false Syrian documents from traffickers.
 Reporter Harald Doornbos obtained a fake Syrian passport for $825 with a photo of the Dutch Prime Minister on it (pictured at the right).
 A UK reporter was able to negotiate for a fake Syrian passport for $2,000 on a Facebook page run by human traffickers.

 There are four types of fake Syrian passports:

 1. There are passports that groups like ISIS Amy manufacture for terrorism-related purposes to send people to the EU and North America to commit acts of terrorism.
 Because ISIS has access, and control over some government functions in Syria, it is able to produce real passports with fake information.
 It also produces fake passports to allow foreign defectors to enter Syria from Turkey and creates fake passports for human trafficking and human slavery purposes.